 Make sure to compare and contrast each of the plans involving debt forgiveness.
-Below you will find a comparison chart of the four main income-driven repayment plans for federal student loans:

 The payment may exceed what it would be under a standard plan.
-Recalculation happens every year and the balance is forgiven after 25 years.
+Recalculation happens every year and the balance is forgiven after 25-years.
 Spousal income and debt are considered if you file a joint tax return or if you choose to include them.
 This option is available to parent borrowers who consolidate under certain guidelines.

-Income-sensitive repayment plan: This option calculates your payments according to your annual income and gives you up to 15 years to repay.
+Income-sensitive repayment plan: This option calculates your payments according to your annual income and gives you up to 15-years to repay.
 The lender chooses the repayment formula, so be sure you have a clear understanding specific to your financial institution.
 Paying this way costs you more over the life of the loan than you would pay under a standard 10-year plan.
 The payment may exceed what it would be under a standard plan.
 Recalculation happens every year and the balance is forgiven after 25 years.
 Spousal income and debt are considered if you file a joint tax return or if you choose to include them.
 This option is available to parent borrowers who consolidate under certain guidelines.

 Though it can seem overwhelming at times, it’s important to think carefully through all your repayment options and the pros and cons of each.
 This is a decision that can affect you for the next 20-30 years, so don’t rush into or sign anything that you don’t fully understand.